-This varies for all courses but generally for those starting out in cadet programmes, no seatime is required.
+This varies for all courses but generally, for those starting out in cadet programmes, no seatime is required.
 For all other commercial and foreign going tickets you should either contact the New Zealand Maritime School for further guidance or visit the Maritime New Zealand (MNZ) website at www.mnz.govt.nz.

 All decisions on eligibility are made by Maritime New Zealand who are responsible for the verification of all seatime for MNZ courses.
 Candidates should apply directly to MNZ to have their seatime verified but can check with the New Zealand Maritime School in the first instance if unsure about how much seatime is required for a specific course.

-You can book over the phone or in person at the New Zealand Maritime School to hold a place on a course, but your place will not be confirmed until an enrolment form is received from you with supporting documentation.
+Please contact our friendly Ask Me! team to hold a place on a course, but your place will not be confirmed until an enrolment form is received from you with supporting documentation.

 Enrolment is generally arranged when you book onto a course and must be completed before attendance at a course.
 In the case of ancillary courses where there are limited spaces available, you may have to book and pay well in advance to hold your place.
 For full-time courses, payment is due by the first day of the course.
 You can contact our Ask Me! team for more information about applying and enrolment.

 For international students, payment must be made in order to obtain a visa.
 Please contact our International team for more information.

 Generally, students need to be enrolled for at least 12 weeks full-time for a course to be eligible for a loan or allowance.
 If you need help understanding if the course you wish to enrol in is covered by loans or allowances, you may contact our student support advisors for help.